 Q: Well, in your movie (King Boxer), the Japanese were portrayed as the evils, they looked very caricatural.
 There are still a lot of people in Korea and China that don’t like Japanese that much.
 I would like to know if you thought about Japanese atrocities against the Chinese when you directed your movie?

 A: You’re right.
-Korea was a colony of Japan and the Japanese history is still hanging over Korea but I have many good Japanese friends, and I never have an anti-Japanese feeling.
+Korea was a colony of Japan, so the Japanese history is still hanging over Korea; but I have many good Japanese friends.
+Racism rears its ugly head here, yet I never have an anti-Japanese feeling.
 I was in Pusan, and we created a new Asian movie co-production association, I think the future of Asian movie depends on that kind of production.
 I hope every one of you in this cinema can support those new co-production movies, and thanks in advance.

 One week after Cheng Chang Ho attended a retrospective of his films in Paris, Cheng Pei Pei attended a Golden Swallow screening in the same capital.
 After the film was over, she came into the cinema with her 3 daughters, and people could ask her questions…